tengfei-emory/lcphR/README.md

 ## Data simulation

-By default, the function `simulation(n)` generates a dataset with n observations under the scenario 1 described by Fei, Hanfelt and Peng (submitted).
+By default, the function `simulation(n)` generates a dataset with n observations under the scenario 1 described by Fei, Hanfelt and Peng (2023).
 ```{r}
 # generate a dataset with 500 individuals
 dat <- simulation(500)